skumarudel/DS_Physicists/Lecture1_Git/githubinstructions.md

 ```

 ### Add a new Branch
 Now is the time to add some changes to the repository.
-To do thar, first create a new branch independent of the master branch
+To do that, first create a new branch independent of the master branch

 ```
 git checkout -b feature_first